jzerbe/jzerbe.github.com/_posts/2019-11-24-earning-with-stable-crypto-assets.md

 1. Open an account with [Nexo](https://nexo.io/ref/wnu0bedagl?src=web-links).
 1. Triple check the deposit address provided by Nexo and deposit: <https://support.nexo.io/hc/en-us/articles/360008118554-Where-do-I-see-the-address-where-I-need-to-deposit-the-collateral-for-my-Nexo-loan->

-### Earn on PAX with Celsius
+### Earn on USDP with Celsius
 1. Create a [Paxos Wallet account](https://account.paxos.com/wallet).
 1. Create a [Celsius account](https://celsiusnetwork.app.link/139363bfc0) through their app.
 1. Wire USD from a Fidelity Cash Management Account to Paxos Trust Company.
 Once you set up the wire transfer online, you will have to actually execute this order over the phone to include the memo provided by Paxos to identify your deposit account.
 I say Fidelity, because they charge no domestic wire fees: <https://www.fidelity.com/cash-management/bank-wires>
-1. Convert your USD to PAX at 1:1 and send to your Celsius deposit address.
+1. Convert your USD to USDP at 1:1 and send to your Celsius deposit address.